ajzaff/substrate-mfm-engine/MANUAL.md

 ```
   #0 // self
-  #1 // left, assuming NONE symmetries, or adjacent to me.
+  #1 // left, if Normal symmetries; ajdacent, if All symmetries.
 ```

 #### Field Dereference